sarathmarson/Masters-Thesis-/README.md

 # Master's Thesis:- Effects of Transfer Learning on Chess Piece Recognition

-This repository contains detailed overview of my master's thesis- 'Effects of Transfer Learning on Chess Piece Recognition'.
+This repository deals with implementation my master's thesis- 'Effects of Transfer Learning on Chess Piece Recognition'.

 ## Steps for Chess piece recognition